 I love buying used things.
-I take great pride in the fact that I am supporting small businesses instead huge corporations that push fast fashion on us all.
+I take great pride in the fact that I am supporting small businesses instead of huge corporations that push fast fashion on us all.
 It has become a throw-away world.
 Not for me, ever.
-I love well made time worn pieces that have already lasted through the needs of the original owner or owners.
-Buying vintage means that I am not supporting more manufacturing, more destroying of animals for their leather, more digging into the earth for resources and so on.
+I love well-made, time-worn pieces that have already lasted through the needs of the original owner or owners.
+Buying vintage means that I am not supporting more manufacturing, more destroying of animals for their leather, more digging into the earth for resources, and so on.

-In my quest to find great vintage jewelry for my website I always watch for other great finds.
+In my quest to find great vintage jewelry for my website, I always watch for other great finds.
 All of these years I have been dragging my little daughter along with me.
-She's now a 20 year old college student and future teahcer as well as an expert on vintage in her own right.
+She's now a 20-year-old college student and future teacher as well as an expert on vintage in her own right.

 We love to buy vintage handbags.
-I favored the old Lois Vuitton bags and was thinking that I was quite the hip chick with my 1985 LV crossbody.
-Then my daughter bought an old black leather Coach bag at a second hand store down by the beach.
-It was a Scooter bag from the 1980s.
+I favored the old Louis Vuitton bags and was thinking that I was quite the hip chick with my 1985 LV crossbody.
+Then my daughter bought an old black leather Coach bag at a second-hand store down by the beach.
+It was a Scooter bag from the 1990s.
 She lovingly restored it an it looked great when she was done.